 - 1. A confirmed passing of the NCLEX-RN exam in Canada or in the United States - 2.
-Submit official transcripts for review by the Dean of Nursing for evaluation of General Education courses completed.
+Submit official transcripts for review by the program director for evaluation of General Education courses completed.
 Approval will be granted on an individual basis.